 Chart 1.
 Investment Assets by Age – For TFSA, RRIF and Other, these will increase each year until the Retirement Age.
 After that, they will decrease as withdrawals are made.
 The dashed Total line adds each of these assets.

-> Chart 2.
-Invested & Withdrawals/Year – For TFSA, RRIF and Other, these will increase a little each year until the Retirement Age.
-After that, they will increase significantly as withdrawals are made.
+Chart 2.
+Invested & Withdrawals/Year – Before retirement, the chart shows the amount invested.
+After retirement the chart is for the amount withdrawn.
+For the example as shown in the chart below, for TFSA, RRIF and Other, the amount invested will increase a little each year until the Retirement Age.
+After retirement (age 65 on the chart), they will increase significantly as withdrawals are made.
 The dashed Total line adds each of these lines together.

-> G) Changes Before Retirement
+G) Changes Before Retirement

 This section contains a table of all the values used in the calculations and charts before retirement.
 You can change any of the cells that are outlined, but do not change any of the other ones or else the results will be wrong.
 If you want to return a changed cell back to the equations, copy a cell above it that was not charged and paste it into the changed cell.

 This section contains a table of all the values used in the calculations and charts after retirement.
 You can change any of the cells that are outlined, but do not change any of the other ones or else the results will be wrong.

 This table is used to set the minimum withdrawal for RRIFs.
 For details, refer to RRIF Minimum Payout – 2015 Rates.
 Do not change any values.

 These are used for the charts and the drop-down menu.
 Do not change any values.

 To create charts 1 and 2 so that all ages are showing, this section collects data from sections G and H. Do not change any values.